Skip to main content

 Because who am I to define someone else’s breaking point?

-Who am I to measure what they were carrying, what they were lacking, or what they were trying to survive?
+Who am I to measure what they lacked, what they carried silently, or what they were trying to survive?

 So where does that leave us?